HHS/simpler-grants-gov/documentation/milestones/individual_milestones/static_site_public_launch_infrastructure_content.md

   - to approve the content on the site before we share it with the public, so that I know what information will be visible to external stakeholders.
   - to know when I can share the site publicly, so that I can direct key stakeholders to a centralized location where they can learn more about the Simpler.Grants.gov initiative.
   - to have a communications strategy for stakeholder engagement, so that we have clear expectations about which groups will receive updates on the Simpler.Grants.gov initiative and can review proposed messaging to those groups.
+  - clear and concise content that effectively communicates our project's goals, vision, and way of working to the public.
+This user story is essential to ensure that we uphold our commitment to transparency, fostering open communication and alignment with our overarching project objectives.
 - As an **internal developer**, I want:
   - to be notified when the site goes down, so that I can work to troubleshoot the issue and minimize downtime.
   - the front-end infrastructure to auto-scale based on site traffic, so that I don't have to manually monitor traffic and provision additional resources when there is heavy usage.